The LIVE campaign was a phenomenal success — attendance at library events nearly doubled after four years and tripled after six.

 LIVE events would take the form of of debates, interviews, readings, performances, and even discussions combined with games of ping-pong.
 Their aim was to be provocative, intellectually rigorous, occasionally controversial, and engaging to audiences and participants alike.
 To be sure, this was a radical departure from the NYPL’s normally staid image.
 At the first meeting Holdengräber proclaimed of the graphic design, “Let’s put wasabi in it!”
 It was the perfect metaphor: an unmissable pinch of eye-opening delight.

-We developed the LIVE logo first.
+I developed the LIVE logo first.
 It needed to be simple and bold and speak of momentum.
 Simultaneously, we explored a variety of unorthodox imagery conveying concepts of heat, electricity, and grittiness.
 Since LIVE would question what the Library and its programs could be about, we wanted to evoke an almost countercultural feeling.

 In keeping with the experimental nature of LIVE, there would only be minimal design parameters — the aim was to keep each piece fresh, even if it meant less visual consistency, and let the identity morph over time.
 To this end, the LIVE logo — and later, an acid green color — were the only required elements.